Chapter 26

 Chapter Explanation

 In all things, the heavy is the root of the light: what has weight serves as the foundation for what is light.
-The still is the lord of the restless: what can be quiet commands what is agitated.
+The still is the master of the restless: what can be quiet commands what is agitated.
 Thus the Sage travels from morning to evening, all day long, and never parts from the wagon bearing his provisions.
-Even when there are the most magnificent and splendid sights, he sits steadily upon his wagon, transcendent and unmoved.
+Even when the most magnificent and splendid sights appear before him, he sits steadily upon his wagon, transcendent and unmoved.
 How is it, then, that the lord of ten thousand chariots — the king of a state fielding ten thousand war-chariots — takes his own person lightly, rushing off to chase the world's splendors?
-He does not realize that lightness loses the root and restlessness loses the lord.
+He does not realize that lightness loses the root and restlessness loses the master.

 Discourse